Jeon-ChanYoung/Dreamer-CartPole/README.md

 Simply run it from dreamer_cartpole.ipynb.
 If you have a trained model, please adjust the file path accordingly.

 # Simulation
 This is the result of running simulations based on the trained model.
-It includes the latent rollout simulation process in addition to interactions with the actual environment.
+It also includes latent rollout simulations without interaction with the actual environment.

 <img src="gif/simulation.gif" width="400" alt="Simulation GIF"/>
 <img src="gif/latent_simulation.gif" width="400" alt="Latent Simulation GIF"/>